 The Pittsburgh Vintage Grand Prix shattered all previous records with a 31 year high donation of $350,000!
 The total donated to these two worthy charities since the PVGP’s 1983 inaugural year now totals $3.5 million.
 A great amount of credit also goes to the 1,200 volunteers, over 70 sponsors, 25 media partners, the City of Pittsburgh and 300 vintage racers who put on the show.
 SHOP ‘n SAVE’s Rich Haeflein, in its thirteenth year as presenting sponsor summed his organization’s involvement.
 “The dedication of Pittsburgh Vintage Grand Prix volunteers shows year in and year out as the event continues to break records.
 A “Cars & Guitars” concert at the Hard Rock Cafe and a Countryside Tour were added to Thursday of Race Week – completely filling the schedule.

 The Ford Mustang was the 2013 Marque of the Year and the pony car had a major presence at all of our events.
 A total of $75,222.00 was raised through the Neighborhood Ford Stores and PVGP Marque of the Year participants, representing a new Marque fundraising all-time record.

-Pittsburgh artist Tom Mosser created a massive oil painting that shows classic Mustangs in the car show at Schenley Park.
+Pittsburgh artist Tom Mosser created a massive original oil painting that shows classic Mustangs in the International Car Show at Schenley Park.